 As a startup it's not always easy to find potential investors to back up your idea.
 And as an investor it can be difficult to attract companies that tick all the boxes in your investment thesis.

-TechCrunch Disrupt, one the world’s most acknowledged tech conferences hosted by TechCrunch, struggled with this idea: how to automate 1-to-1 meetings between startups and investors and make them flow as smoothly as possible?
+TechCrunch Disrupt, one of the world's most-known tech conferences, struggled with this idea: how could they automate 1-to-1 meetings between their participants and make them flow as smoothly as possible?

 “Brella’s solution mapped really well to the need and mindset of the people who attend TechCrunch events.”